datacamp-content/courses-introduction-to-shell/chapter4.md

 Shell variables are also used in *loops*, which repeat commands many times.
-Copy and paste the following command into the shell prompt:
+Copy and paste this command into the shell:

 ```{shell}
 for suffix in gif jpg png; do echo $suffix; done
 ```

-When you run it by pressing enter, it produces:
+and run it by pressing enter.
+It produces:

 ```
 gif